reruo321/Cplus_Practice/README.md

 ## Bank Project

-This project has upgraded as the chapters in the book are finished.
+This project has been upgraded as the chapters in the book are finished.

 Project is on: 001, 004, 006, 013, 014, 025, 027, 031, 035